three014/medal-vm-testbench/docs/setting_up_test_bench.md

   - restart sshd
 ```

 It gets tedious to have to create the right directories, copy the Ubuntu image to the new directories and resize it to 32gib, write out the cloud-config and generate the resulting image, then install the new virtual machine.
-To alleviate this problem, I created a few helper scripts, which can be found in my github repository here.
+To alleviate this problem, I created a few helper scripts, which can be found in the repository this document came from.